-By default, the vertical scrollbar operates in the standard way: it scrolls data rows displayed within the current page.
-A Virtual paging mode allows end-users to navigate through grid pages using a vertical scroll bar.
-In this mode, the vertical scroll bar can be used with or without the built-in pager to dynamically load the requested page data via callbacks.
+The default vertical scrollbar scrolls data rows displayed within the current page.
+Virtual paging mode allows users to navigate through grid pages using a vertical scroll bar.
+In this mode, the vertical scroll bar uses callbacks to dynamically load the requested page data.
+The scroll bar can be used with or without the built-in pager.
 If the pager is used, ASPxGridView automatically switches to the required page.

-- VirtualSmooth - When a scroll button is clicked, the ASPxGridView smoothly scrolls data.
+- VirtualSmooth - When a user clicks the scroll button, the ASPxGridView scrolls data.

-- Virtual - When a scroll button is clicked, the ASPxGridView switches to the next/previous page.
+- Virtual - When a user clicks the scroll button, the ASPxGridView switches to the next/previous page.

-For virtual scrolling to work properly, the following rules should be observed.
+For the virtual scroll feature to work properly, the following rules should be observed:

 - All rows should have the same height.

-- It is necessary to adjust the values of the ASPxGridViewPagerSettings.PageSize and ASPxGridSettings.VerticalScrollableHeight properties of your ASPxGridView control so that the total row height fits the page height or exceeds it.
+- Adjust the values of the ASPxGridView control’s ASPxGridViewPagerSettings.PageSize and ASPxGridSettings.VerticalScrollableHeight properties so that the total row height fits the page height (or exceeds it).